-Current and future population figures, and a range of data from the 2011 Census.
+Current and future population figures, and a range of Census data.

 Annual population estimates are produced by ONS by age and gender at a variety of different levels of geography.
 They present the population of an area at a specific point in time, providing an important overview of the population size and make up between each census.

 Local Authority Population Estimates

-The latest local authority population projections were published in 2016 and covered mid-2015.
+The latest local authority population projections were published in 2020 and covered mid-2019.

-A dashboard summarising the mid-2016 population estimates by age and gender for Leicester, Leicestershire and Rutland is available at the link below:
+A dashboard summarising the mid-2019 population estimates by age and gender for Leicester, Leicestershire and Rutland is available at the link below:

 Small Area Population Estimates

-Population estimates for geographies below local authority level are available for mid-2016.
-The dashboards below summarise population data by age and gender for Leicestershire Wards and Lower Super Output Areas (LSOAs).
+Population estimates for geographies below local authority level are available for mid-2020.
+The dashboard below summarises population data by age and gender for Leicestershire Lower Super Output Areas (LSOAs) and Wards.

 More information on population estimates is available from the Office for National Statistics website at the link below.